Skip to main content

 After the application starts up, you can test it in the following ways:

-# Test Root Path
+# Test the Root Path

 curl http://localhost:9000/